 Don’t throw silica gel packets away – reuse them!
-Here are 20 clever ideas for using those silica packets around your home.
+Here are 20 clever desiccant silica gel uses for around your home.
 So smart!

 I’ve actually got quite a stash of them, and I’ve never been sure what to do with them . . . . until now.
-Instead of throwing them away, I’d like to share some ideas with you – clever ideas for usage as opposed to the circular file.
+Instead of throwing them away, I’d like to share some ideas with you – clever silica gel uses as opposed to throwing them the circular file.

 Before we get into those, I wanted to share the most frequently asked questions about this desiccant.
 If you’re interested in the uses, simply scroll past this section.
 Otherwise, I hope these are helpful to you!.